NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`eig-lattice-size` [`vector3`], `eig-lattice-center` [`vector3`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Normally, the MPB computational unit cell is the same as the source volume (given by the `size` and `center` parameters).
 However, occasionally you want the unit cell to be larger than the source volume.
 For example, to create an eigenmode source in a periodic medium (photonic crystal), you need to pass MPB the entire unit cell of the periodic medium, but once the mode is computed then the actual current sources need only lie on a cross section of that medium.
-To accomplish this, you can specify the optional `eig-lattice-size` and `eig-lattice-center`, which define a volume (which must enclose `size` and `center`) that is used for the unit cell in MPB with the dielectric function ε taken from the corresponding region in the Meep simulation.
+To accomplish this, you can specify the optional `eig-lattice-size` and `eig-lattice-center`, which define a volume (which must enclose `size` and `center`) that is used for the unit cell in MPB with the dielectric function $\varepsilon$ taken from the corresponding region in the Meep simulation.

-Note that MPB only supports dispersionless non-magnetic materials but it does support anisotropic ε.
-Any nonlinearities, magnetic responses µ, conductivities σ, or dispersive polarizations in your materials will be *ignored* when computing the eigenmode source.
+Note that MPB only supports dispersionless non-magnetic materials but it does support anisotropic $\varepsilon$.
+Any nonlinearities, magnetic responses $\mu$, conductivities $\sigma$, or dispersive polarizations in your materials will be *ignored* when computing the eigenmode source.
 PML will also be ignored.

 The `src-time` object, which specifies the time dependence of the source, can be one of the following three classes.